 In addition to physical treatments to address their injuries, pediatric patients also many times require support for emotional and behavioral reactions to their situation.
 While the adolescent body may be suffering from an injury, many times the mind is not.
 For physicians and clinical staff, this means that in common cases, children will still want to be children.
+When looking at children compared to adults, it is important to recognize that children with SCI face increased risks of depression and anxiety due to social isolation and disruption of normal routines.
 The patient and his/her family or caregiver could require more counseling, training, and simply time to adjust to injury and long-term deficits based on the child’s developmental stage.

 It is important to consider the perspective of the child throughout their rehabilitation process.
 ASIA research has found some discrepancies between how children being treated for spinal cord injuries report how they’re doing, and how parents interpret their progress.
 Providing some sense of input and control can be a critical step in the progression of therapy and follow-up compliance.